-We are a newly formed NHS Foundation Trust with a vast geographical footprint, serving a population of over 615,000 people and covering more than 2000 square miles across Devon.
-This makes us one of the largest providers of integrated health care in the UK, and the biggest employer in Devon with a workforce of over 15,000 staff.
+Our core services support a population of over 615,000 people and cover more than 2,000 square miles across Devon.
+This makes us one of the largest providers of integrated health care in the UK, and the biggest employer in Devon, with more than 15,000 staff.

-Our services include two acute hospitals, 17 community hospitals, outpatient clinics, and community teams who care for people within their own homes.
-We also provide primary care and a range of specialist services, stretching from coastline to coastline, extending our reach throughout the South West Peninsula as far as Cornwall and the Isles of Scilly.
+We have two acute hospitals, 20 community locations, outpatient clinics and community teams who care for people within their own homes.
+We also provide primary care and a range of specialist services which extends our reach throughout the South West Peninsula as far as Cornwall and the Isles of Scilly.